-Risk and compliance policies and standards referred collectively as "Risk Policy Suite", sets out the approach and minimum expectations for managing the Company's risk profile.
+Risk and compliance policies and standards sets out the approach and minimum expectations for managing the Company's risk profile.
 The Risk Policy Suite which supports the management of risk and establishment of a robust control environment may be owned by the Risk and Compliance functions or other business functions.
 The following policies have been adopted by the Company:

-- (i) AIA Code of Conduct: AIA Code of Conduct lays the foundation for good business decisions and guides staff and agents in conducting business honourably, ethically and with utmost professionalism.
+- (i) AIA Code of Conduct: Lays the foundation for good business decisions and guides staff and agents in conducting business honourably, ethically and with utmost professionalism.
 The Code specifies the standards of behaviour to which every AIA employee and stakeholder is expected to adhere.
-The Code guides us on compliance, ethics and risk issues and allows us to contribute positively to the societies where we operate. - (ii) Whistleblower Protection Policy: Whistleblower Protection Policy aims to establish corporate values and culture that support ethical behaviour and to assure confidentiality and non-retaliation to whistleblowers.
-Every employee has the obligation to report unethical behaviour or suspected violations of law or Group policy connected with AIA Group's business activities. - (iii) Anti-Fraud Policy: The Company is committed to conducting all of its business with the highest level of ethics and integrity.
-To uphold this commitment and in particular, a zerotolerance approach to fraud, the Company requires adherence to this Anti-Fraud Policy.
-The policy is intended to reinforce management procedures designed to aid in the prevention, detection and investigation of fraud, thereby safeguarding the Company's assets and providing protection from the legal and reputational consequences of fraudulent activities. - (iv) Anti-Corruption Policy: The Company is committed to conducting all of its business in an honest and ethical manner.
-Bribery or any improper payment to gain an advantage in any situation is never acceptable and may have serious legal, reputation and regulatory implications for the Company.
-The Anti-Corruption Policy also makes good business sense. - (v) Anti-money Laundering, Counter Financing of Terrorism and Targeted Financial Sanctions (AML, CFT & TFS) Policy: The Company is committed to a strict programme of compliance with all applicable laws and regulations to prevent the use of its products and services for money laundering and terrorist financing purposes.
-The policy sets out the detailed requirements of the Company's AML, CFT & TFS Programme, which includes conducting simplified customer due diligence, ongoing monitoring, suspicious activity reporting, training and record keeping.
+The Code guides us on compliance, ethics and risk issues and allows us to contribute positively to the societies where we operate. - (ii) Whistleblower Protection Standard: The Standard aims to establish corporate values and culture that support ethical behaviour and to assure confidentiality and non-retaliation to whistleblowers.
+Every employee has the obligation to report unethical behaviour or suspected violations of law or Group policy connected with AIA Group's business activities. - (iii) Anti-Fraud Standard: The Company is committed to conducting all of its business with the highest level of ethics and integrity.
+To uphold this commitment and in particular, a zerotolerance approach to fraud, the Company requires adherence to this Anti-Fraud Standard.
+The Standard is intended to reinforce management procedures designed to aid in the prevention, detection and investigation of fraud, thereby safeguarding the Company's assets and providing protection from the legal and reputational consequences of fraudulent activities. - (iv) Anti-Corruption Standard: The Company is committed to conducting all of its business in an honest and ethical manner.
+Bribery or any improper payment to gain an advantage in any situation is never acceptable and may have serious legal, reputation and regulatory implications for the Company. - (v) Anti-money Laundering, Counter Financing of Terrorism, Counter Proliferation Financing and Targeted Financial Sanctions (AML, CFT, CPF & TFS) Policy: The Company is committed to a strict programme of compliance with all applicable laws and regulations to prevent the use of its products and services for money laundering and terrorist financing purposes.
+The policy sets out the detailed requirements of the Company's AML, CFT, CPF & TFS Programme, which includes conducting simplified customer due diligence, ongoing monitoring, suspicious activity reporting, training and record keeping.
 AIA uses a comprehensive monitoring software to screen and monitoring of customer activity.
 All staff and agents are required to complete internal training requirement.